Cquinn21/.github.io-reading-notes/whatsgit.md

 * CVCS had a flaw though, sense it was a single point, if it failed no one is able to collaborate on their project and can only access what is on their local disk.

 ### DVCS
-* DVCS allows mulitipl mirrored repositories to be created to prevent any loss.
+* DVCS allows multiple mirrored repositories to be created to prevent any loss.
 * Programmers can work together, but in different ways and at the same time.

 ### Git